 The different types of tests

-Unit tests are very low level, close to the source of your application.
-They consist in testing individual methods and functions of the classes, components or modules used by your software.
-Unit tests are in general quite cheap to automate and can be run very quickly by a continuous integration server.
+Unit tests are very low level and close to the source of an application.
+They consist in testing individual methods and functions of the classes, components, or modules used by your software.
+Unit tests are generally quite cheap to automate and can run very quickly by a continuous integration server.

 Integration tests verify that different modules or services used by your application work well together.
 For example, it can be testing the interaction with the database or making sure that microservices work together as expected.
 These types of tests are more expensive to run as they require multiple parts of the application to be up and running.

 3. Functional tests

 Functional tests focus on the business requirements of an application.
 They only verify the output of an action and do not check the intermediate states of the system when performing that action.

 There is sometimes a confusion between integration tests and functional tests as they both require multiple components to interact with each other.
 The difference is that an integration test may simply verify that you can query the database while a functional test would expect to get a specific value from the database as defined by the product requirements.

 4. End-to-end tests